Tinker-Ware/blog-posts/2016/07/about-tinkerware.md

 ...a lot of times it's hard to find the time to do all this.

-## choose between
-## server providers, configuring your server, deploying your code and keeping
-## an eye on your server to keep your stuff available.

 This "small" step is the difference between (hopefully) *creating a great service used by a lot of people* and  - forgetting about that cool small project you once did in the past...